nikogura/nikogura.com/src/content/blog/fitfo.md

 See, technology is always changing, adapting, reinventing itself- or pretending to.
 It doesn't really matter what you know.
 Whatever it is, blink and it will change.
 What matters is how fast you can learn.

 Learning - acquiring new knowledge - is the real name of the game.
 Acquiring and assimilating new knowledge is the first half of FITFO.
-In any situation worth your enormous
+In any situation worth your (hopefully enormous) salary, is your ability to FITFO.